ozyurtf/cpu-scheduler/README.md

 - Sometimes, a process may explicitly terminate another process.
 One example to this scenario might be terminating a process that has not been responding for a very long time.
 Like in the fatal error, the process is not given any chance to take action.
 That's why this is an **involuntary** termination as well.
 - When a process has run longer than expected, they may be terminated as well.
 We can call this kind of error **time limit exceeded error**

+Okay new we can discuss about how processes are implemented.

 ### Process Implementation

 In any given time, there might be many different processes that are in different states.
-Some of them might be waiting to be executed by the CPU, some of them might be currently running, some others might already be terminated, etc.
+Some of them might be waiting to be executed by the CPU.
+Some of them might be currently executed by the CPU.
+Some others might already be terminated, etc.

-In addition, in each one of these processes, there might be too many information that we have to deal with.
+In each one of these processes, there might be too many information (e.g. process state, the priority of the process, program counter, pointers to memory, IO status information, etc.) that we have to deal with.

-Therefore, to be able to manage all the processes more easily, we can try to store all the relevant information about these processes (e.g. process state, the priority of the process, program counter, pointers to memory, IO status information, etc.) in a data structure.
+Therefore, to be able to manage all the processes more easily, we can try to store all these information in a data structure.
 By using this data structure, we can manage the processes more easily.

-And we call this data structure **Process Control Block (PCB)**.
-It is **created and managed by the operating system**.
+So we call this data structure **Process Control Block (PCB)** and it is **created and managed by the operating system** because processes are implemented in the kernel.

-Let's say that there are two processes: process A and process B. And assume that CPU is currently executing the procss A. When the CPU switches from executing process A to executing process B, it would be very convenient to store all the information of the process A. Because through this way process A can continue its execution from where it left off without losing any important data or without losing any progress when the process A becomes ready to be executed later.
-Process control blocks are also very useful for this purpose.
-They help us to save the execution context of the processes during context switching.
-And through this way the operating system can support/manage multiple processes.
+Let's say that there are two processes: process A and process B. And assume that CPU is currently executing the procss A. When the CPU switches from executing process A to executing process B, it would be very convenient to store all the information of the process A. Because through this way, process A can continue its execution from where it left off without losing any important data or without losing any progress when the process A becomes ready to be executed again later. **Process control blocks** are also very useful for this purpose.
+They help us to **save the execution context of the processes** during **context switching**.
+And through this way the **operating system** can **support/manage multiple processes**.

 Because each process has a distinct process control block, we can assign a unique ID to these processes, which we call **Process ID (PID)**.
 These process IDs help us to access the execution context of different processes.

 And we can store the process ID along with the process control block in a new data structure.
 We call this data structure **Process Table**.

-When we pass the process ID, the kernel will basically look that process ID in the process table and verify whether you have the right to access the process control block or not.
+When we pass the process ID, the kernel will basically look at that process ID in the process table and verify whether you have the right to access the process control block or not.
 If you do, you will be able to access to the process control block.

 In addition to the process table, the operating system maintains some other tables (e.g., memory table, IO table, file table) to be able to manage the resources properly when the processes are being executed.